 1979 -- The Flyers exploded for five goals in the last half of the third period to erase a two-goal deficit and beat the Quebec Nordiques 6-4 at the Spectrum.
 The win kept 'The Streak' alive and well at 25 games without a loss (18-0-7), as the club inched closer to the Montreal Canadiens' NHL record 28-game unbeaten streak set during the 1977/78 campaign.

 Gardner beat Phil Myre twice in the first and after Paul Holmgren cut the Pens' lead in half, Rick Kehoe made it a 3-1 game at the first intermission.
-Clarke beat Greg Millen for his first of the contest 22 seconds into the middle frame, but Gardner hit for two more power play tallies to give the home team a 5-2 lead with less than half of regulation time remaining.
+Clarke beat Greg Millen for his first of the contest 22 seconds into the middle frame, but Gardner hit for two more power play markers to give the home team a 5-2 lead with less than half of regulation time remaining.

 Philadelphia controlled the third period, outshooting the Penguins by a 15-4 count and getting the only goal via Bridgman.

-Winnipeg got a pair of quick strikes themselves in the latter stages of the third, when MacLean beat Hextall for the second time in the contest and defenseman Dave Ellett tied the score at 3-3 just 39 seconds later.
+Winnipeg got a pair of rapid strikes themselves in the latter stages of the third, when MacLean beat Hextall for the second time in the contest and defenseman Dave Ellett tied the score at 3-3 just 39 seconds later.

-Compounding matters was Hextall taking a pair of minor penalties in a 21-second span less than a minute later to give Winnipeg a two-man advantage.
+Compounding matters was Hextall taking a pair of minor penalties within a 21-second span less than a minute later to give Winnipeg a two-man advantage.
 With momentum fully shifted in their direction, the Jets indeed appeared ready for takeoff.

-With regular defenders Brad Marsh (concussion) and Kjell Samuelsson (shoulder) out of the lineup Mike Keenan got great efforts from two youngsters in Huffman and Greg Smyth, who added his first NHL points with a pair of assists in his second game since being recalled from the Hershey Bears.
+With regular defenders Brad Marsh (concussion) and Kjell Samuelsson (shoulder) out of the lineup, Mike Keenan got great efforts from two youngsters in Huffman and Greg Smyth, who added his first NHL points with a pair of assists in his second game since being recalled from the Hershey Bears.

 Marc Bureau had staked Philadelphia to a 1-0 lead with his first goal as a Flyer, as the defensive specialist -- playing in his 24th game of the year after being signed as an UFA during the offseason -- sent a backhander past Shtalenkov with 8:31 left in the second period.
-That lead held up until late in regulation, when Marty McSorley's shot deflected off Philly winger Colin Forbes' stick and past John Vanbiesbrouck to tie the game with 5:26 remaining in the third to set up the frenzied finish.
+That lead held up until late in regulation, when Marty McSorley's shot deflected off Philly winger Colin Forbes' stick and past John Vanbiesbrouck to tie the game with 5:26 remaining in the third to set up the frenzied final half minute.

 Peter Forsberg's first period tally knotted the game after Jan Hrdina had given the home team an early lead, and Sami Kapanen hit the empty net with eight seconds left to seal the win.